How to Create and Organize Vector Elements for Infographic Design

 Defining color and style

 To keep the style of the infographic consistent, it’s a good idea to first define the colors and style.

-- Go to Menu > Window > Appearance
+Open the Appearance Panel, go to Menu > Window > Appearance.

-- Select a vector element and make sure the fill and stroke colors are set to transparent
+Select a vector object and make sure the fill and stroke colors are set to Transparent.

-- Set the stroke to 2pt and give the blue stroke
+Set the stroke to 2pt and give it a blue color.

 Saving the styles:

-- Go to Menu > Window > Graphic Styles
+Open the Graphic Styles panel, go to Menu > Window > Graphic Styles.

-- With the element still selected, click the button "new graphic style" at the bottom of the Graphic Styles panel
+With the object still selected, click the button "new graphic style" at the bottom of the Graphic Styles panel.

-Adjust the elements to defined colors and style
+Adjust the elements to define colors and style

 Adjust imported vectors

-Placing downloaded or created vectors will rapidly result in a variety of styles that need to be converted to 1 consistent style.
+Placing downloaded or created vectors will result in a variety of styles that need to be converted into one coherent style.
 Every element can be adjusted by clicking the defined style in the Graphic Styles panel.
 Make sure all vector elements have a transparent fill and stroke before applying a graphic style to it.
-Some vectors paths will need to be adjusted before applying a graphic style.
+Some vector's paths will need to be adjusted before applying a graphic style.

 For some vectors, a thicker stroke will work better combined with a thinner inner stroke.